 And if you are famished after a long day of carrying shopping bags, there are plenty of bars and diners to choose from.

-It is a market of restaurants where you can try things from many places at the same time!
+It is a market of restaurants where you can try things from many places simultaneously!

 The market, which has 21 restaurants and three bars, debuted in late May 2019 and is home to some of New York City’s and DUMBO’s greatest bars.